-- 5) Oversee the student's progress in the degree program. - 6) Provide advice regarding the preparation of the research prospectus and dissertation. - 7) Provide final approval of the student's course of study, research prospectus and dissertation. - 8) Administer the oral research prospectus exam and dissertation defense.
+- 1) Oversee the student's academic progress in the Ph.D. program. - 2) Provide advice regarding the preparation of the research prospectus and dissertation. - 3) Provide final approval of the student's course of study, research prospectus and dissertation. - 4) Administer the oral research prospectus exam and dissertation defense.

-B. Project Timeline Summary (The following is an idealized 5-year Ph.D. degree program)
+B. Project Timeline Summary (The following is the expected 5-year Ph.D. degree program)